IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/setup/integrate-tomtom-indigo-into-a-gradle-project-navkit2.md

 ## Root project configuration

-Apply the following plugins to the root Gradle project:
+Apply the following plugins in the top-level `build.gradle.kts` file to the root Gradle project:

-__build.gradle.kts:__

 ```kotlin
 plugins {